-(vi) Service Culture
+(iv) Service Culture

-Carry out an assurance exercise to ensure that we have the working practices and organisational culture expected of a modern and efficient Fire & Rescue Service.
-This will include considering the recommendations and findings from national reports.
-(Assistant Director People Services) (New Action)
+Continue our assurance exercise to ensure that we have the working practices and organisational culture expected of a modern and efficient Fire & Rescue Service.
+This will include the ongoing consideration of recommendations and findings from national reports.
+(Deputy Chief Fire Officer) (continuing action)

-(vii) Sustainability and Carbon Management
+(v) Sustainability and Carbon Management

-Complete the development of a Carbon Reduction Action Plan and a broader review of the Authority's community leadership role in relation to climate change for consideration by the Fire Authority.
-(Deputy Chief Fire Officer & Assistant Director Resources/Treasurer) (Continuing action)
+Complete the development of a Carbon Reduction Position Statement and Action Plan and a broader review of the Authority's community leadership role in relation to climate change for consideration by the Fire Authority.
+(Deputy Chief Fire Officer & Assistant Director Resources/Treasurer) (continuing action)